Flourish OS: A Novel Integrative Approach to Stress and Chronic Pain Management

 Extending Clinical Reach

-Digital interventions serve as force-multipliers for overstretched healthcare systems.
-The NHS has backed a variety of mental health and chronic illness apps through its digital app library to extend the reach of therapy, including innovations like Flourish OS, aligning with NHS Long Term Plan objectives.
+Digital interventions serve as powerful force-multipliers for overstretched healthcare systems, allowing support to transcend geographical and temporal boundaries.
+The NHS has proactively backed a variety of mental health and chronic illness apps through its digital app library to significantly extend the reach of therapy and management tools, including pioneering innovations like Flourish OS.
+This directly aligns with the broader objectives of the NHS Long Term Plan, which emphasizes harnessing technology to deliver more care closer to home and to more people.

 Continuous Support